anki-code/xonsh-cheatsheet/README.md

 # Basics

 The xonsh language is a superset of Python 3 with additional shell primitives that you are used to from Bash and IPython.
-As result you can mix shell commands and Python code as easy as possible:
+As result you can mix shell commands and Python code as easy as possible.
+Examples:

 ```python
 cd /tmp && ls